Introduction of Mu Gua:Common Flowering-quince Fruit or Fructus Chaenomelis.

 (1).Chaenomeles speciosa (Sweet) Nakai.

 Ecological environment: The tree grows in wild fields or is cultivated.
-It distributes in the east, central, and southwest area of China.
+It is distributed in the east, central, and southwest areas of China.

-Growth characteristics: The tree Chaenomeles speciosa prefers a warm and humid climate, the soil requirements are not strict, it can be planted in the southern warmer areas of China.
+Growth characteristics: The tree Chaenomeles speciosa prefers a warm and humid climate, the soil requirements are not strict, and it can be planted in the southern warmer areas.

-Characters of herbs: The fruit is oblong, often divided into two halves, 4~9 cm long, 2~5 cm wide and 1~2.5 cm thick.
-The outer surface is purplish red or reddish brown with irregular deep wrinkles; The edge of the cross-section is curled inward, the pulp is reddish brown, and the central part is concave and brown.
-The seeds are flat, long and triangular, frequently shedding, and hard.
-The herb has a slightly fragrant odor, it tastes sour.
-The herb which texture is solid and firm, tastes sour is better.
+Characters of herbs: The fruit is oblong, often divided into two halves, 4~9 cm long, 2~5 cm wide, and 1~2.5 cm thick.
+The outer surface is prunus (violet red) or reddish brown, and has irregular deep wrinkles (deeply furrowed); The edge of the cross-section involutes (rolls inward), the pulp is reddish brown, and the central part is sunken, and brown.
+The seeds are flat long-triangle, mostly shed off, and the texture of the seed is firm and hard.
+The herb has a slightly fragrant odor and a sour taste.
+The herb of better grade has a solid and firm texture, and a sour taste.

 Pharmacological actions: ①.obvious swelling effect; ②.effect of alleviating gastrointestinal muscle spasm and limb muscle spasm; ③.protecting the liver; ④.antibacterial; ⑤.inhibiting the phagocytosis of macrophages.